 - Conformational changes of molecular switches.

-- Structural dynamics of biomolecular systems.
+- Structural dynamics of biomolecular and biomimetic systems.

 - Ultrafast structure resolving techniques probing: